 The simplest way to see if your set is compatible is to check it against this full list of Netflix 4K compatible TVs.

-You will also need to sign up to Netflix's 4K Ultra HD plan, which costs £8.99/month.
+You will also need to sign up to Netflix's 4K Ultra HD plan, which costs £9 per month.
 This subscription plan comes with the added benefit of the user(s) being able to watch content on up to four screens at any one time, all from the one account.

-At first Netflix had only a few TV shows and some scenic footage to show in 4K.
-But the amount of content on offer has grown considerably and now includes 16 TV series including The Crown, House of Cards, Breaking Bad, Marco Polo and Daredevil.
+At first Netflix had only a few TV shows and some scenic footage to show in 4K, but the amount of content on offer has grown to 38 TV series, including The Crown, Stranger Things, House of Cards, Breaking Bad, Marco Polo and Daredevil.
 There are also a few documentaries and a couple of Netflix original movies available.
-You can find a full list of what 4K content is live on Netflix here.
+You can find a full list of live 4K content on Netflix here.

 How to watch 4K on Amazon